TornKit/drztrades/README.md

+This script requires Tampermonkey or another user script manager.
 This script adds a button to your Items page which, when clicked, gathers the items listed (obeying any filters on the list) and displays in a new window